 Reporting Additional Assistance - If you receive other types of financial assistance such as Non- Educational Veteran's Benefits, Vocational Rehabilitation Program Assistance, or scholarships, you must notify the Office of Financial Aid- L-114 immediately.

 Use of Financial Aid Funds - PCC applies your financial aid awards directly to charges on your student account (including tuition, fees, and other charges).
-Funds in excess of these charges will be released to you in the form of a check (this is called a "refund").
+Funds in excess of these charges will be released to you through your refund preference with BankMobile (this is called a "refund").
 If subsequent charges are made to your student account, it is your responsibility to pay them.

 Satisfactory Academic Progress - To remain eligible for financial aid, you must make satisfactory academic progress (SAP).
 To make SAP, you must: maintain a cumulative (GPA) of 2.00, complete at least 67% of the units you attempt, and complete your educational program in a maximum timeframe of no more than 150% of the program’s actual length.
 Learn More

 Treatment of Federal Student Aid When a Student Withdraws - When you withdraw during your payment/enrollment period, PCC uses a federal formula to calculate the amount of federal student aid you have earned to that point.
 If the amount disbursed to you is greater than the amount you earned, the unearned funds must be returned.
-This calculation is called Return to Title IV or R2T4.
+This calculation is called Return to Title IV.